CMakePP/CMakePPLang/docs/source/features/classes.rst

     # End class definition
     cpp_end_class(MyClass)

+.. _features-classes-constructors-and-instantiation:

 Constructors and Instantiation
 ==============================

 Classes can be instantiated in a variety of ways.

+.. _features-classes-default-constructor:

 Default Constructor
 -------------------

 Once a class is declared, an instance of that class can be created by using the default constructor for the class.
 No constructor definition is required.
-All attributes of the calss will simply take their default value.
+All attributes of the class will simply take their default value.
 An instance of a class ``MyClass`` with the variable name ``my_instance`` can be created using the default constructor for the class with the following: